 Spinach, lettuce and other nitrate-rich vegetables

 Found in high concentrations in leafy vegetables like lettuce, spinach and beetroot, it's easy to add these ingredients to your daily meals.
-Nitrates that are naturally found in our food also contribute to the generation of nitric oxide — which we've covered benefits of before.

 Pistachio nuts

-Pistachio nuts have also been suggested as a potential bedroom aid.
-A small study got ED sufferers to eat 100g of the nuts – about three handfuls – every day for three week.
+A small study got ED sufferers to eat 100g of the nuts — about 3 handfuls — every day for 3 weeks.
 By the end of it, the subjects had become extremely adept at shelling the fiddly little suckers.

 But more importantly, they recorded a “significant improvement” in their erection health.
-The benefits of pistachios may lie in the fact that they’re packed with antioxidants and, once again, arginine that can boost nitric oxide production to boost blood flow to the penis.
+The health benefits of pistachios may lie in the fact that they’re packed with antioxidants and, once again, arginine that can boost nitric oxide production to boost blood flow to the penis.

 Coffee

-Your daily espresso habit may help you fire up in the morning.
-But it could also help to perk you up downstairs, too.
-A study in the journal PLOS ONE found that caffeine intake is linked to reduced odds of having ED in men who drink at least two coffees a day.
+A study in the journal PLOS ONE found that caffeine intake is linked to reduced odds of having ED in men who drink at least 2 coffees a day.

-The researchers took data from 3,700 men who filled out questionnaires about their diets, exercise habits, alcohol consumption, caffeine, and other lifestyle factors.
-Men who drank 85 to 170 mg of caffeine per day were 42 per cent less likely to have dealt with ED.
-Those who drank 171 to 303 mg of caffeine were 39 per cent less likely to have the disorder.
+Men who drank 85-170 mg of caffeine per day were 42% less likely to have dealt with ED.
+Those who drank 171-303 mg of caffeine were 39% less likely to have the disorder.

 If you struggle with ED, there’s certainly no harm in tweaking your diet.
 But there’s no miracle food that is likely to solve your problem.